 Dr Mark TigheConsultant, Co-chair Paediatric Vanguard, Deputy Paediatric Oncology Service, Poole Hospital

 Dr Tighe graduated from Southampton University in 2000 with distinction in clinical medicine.
 A Wessex trainee, having completed Senior House Office (SHO) and specialist registrar training, he joined Poole Hospital as a locum consultant in 2009, and obtained a substantive post in 2010.
-He is also the co-chair of the paediatric vanguard in Dorset, deputy for the paediatric oncology service in Poole, participates in end-of-life care, and has a diploma in palliative medicine from Cardiff University.
-He’s an associate editor of Archives of Disease in Childhood, and
+He was also the co-chair of the paediatric vanguard in Dorset, deputy for the paediatric oncology service in Poole, participates in end-of-life care, and has a diploma in palliative medicine from Cardiff University.
+He’s an associate editor of Archives of Disease in Childhood.
+As Clinical Director, Dr Tighe co-ordinates the Poole paediatric research programme; and has developed a new paediatric curriculum for medical students.
+He has completed a Cochrane review and National Institute for Health and Care Excellence (NICE) guidelines/Quality Standards on management of gastro-oesophageal reflux, and multiple obstetric guideline updates in children and is completing his attachment as a NICE fellow in Apr 2019.

 Ciarán NewellConsultant Nurse